AsiraOmar/Customer-Segmentation-and-Product-Recommendation/README.md

 - The final recommendation list is a combination of both methods, ensuring diversity and relevance.

 ## Evaluation
-The recommendation system is evaluated using precision at k and AUC score.
+The recommendation system is evaluated using AUC score.
 The trained LightFM model achieves the following results:
-- Precision at k: 0.4164
 - AUC score: 0.9251

 ## Deployment